Internet-Draft Rate-Limited cwnd Increase November 2024

 3. Increase rules

-2. SHOULD limit cwnd when FlightSize < cwnd to be no larger than limit(maxFS).
+2. SHOULD cap cwnd to be no larger than limit(maxFS).

-In rule #2, "limit()" is a function that returns the maximum cwnd value that would result from the congestion control algorithm within one RTT, based on the "maxFS" parameter.
+In rule #2, the function limit() returns the maximum cwnd value the congestion control algorithm would yield by increasing from the value of the maxFS parameter within one RTT.
 For example, for Slow Start, as specified in [RFC5681], limit(maxFS)=2*maxFS, such that equation 2 in [RFC5681] becomes:

 cwnd_new = cwnd + min (N, SMSS)